 No two VariationPointHierarchy elements may refer to the same VariationPoints.
 Formally, the following condition shall hold: vi,vj∈E⇒∀k≠i:vk,vj ∉E.

-E must not contain circles, that is, there cannot be a sequence.
+E must not contain cycles, that is, there cannot be a sequence.
 Formally, the following condition shall hold: (vi1,vi2),vi2,vi3,…,vik-2,vik-1,vik-1,vik∈E with i1=ik.

 These conditions make sure that G is a tree or a set of trees.